Chai-Tikvah Support Groups

 "Going to a group for the first time can be daunting, but you can be sure of a warm welcome, and people will understand how hard it can be to take that first step," says Laura.

-Club Simcha is Life & Hope Foundation's community support group program.
+Club Simcha is Chai Tikvah's community support group program.
 Groups meet once a week on Mondays, from 11:30 am to 1:30 pm. and can accommodate 20 to 30 people.
 Consistent interaction within the safe and close-knit community, this support group helps to combat social isolation and stigma while empowering participants with a sense of possibility and achievement.
 Many people have found that by coming to this support group, they have felt a boost their confidence, a transformation in their attitudes about living with a mental illness, and has helped them manage some of the symptoms associated with their illness and associated with their specific treatment plans.

 You need to remind yourself that you are not to blame for a loved one’s mental illness.
 Mental illnesses are caused by many different factors that work together, such as genetics, biology, environment, and life experiences.